 No matter the size of your business, it’s important to understand the strengths and weaknesses of your closest competitors online.
-Especially since research shows that 66% of U.S. adults have used the Internet to aid in a purchase, a business’ online presence is more valuable than ever.
+Especially since research shows that 79% of U.S. adults use the internet to make purchases, a business’ online presence is more valuable than ever.

 If you don’t already know who your local business competitors are, you can conduct a search for your own products or services in your area to see what other businesses appear in the search results, check local listings, or even ask friends and family if they know of other nearby businesses similar to yours.
 Then, once you determine who your top competitors are, here are a few places you can check to gauge their effectiveness online.